alphagov/gds-way/programming-languages.md

 ## Other languages

 There will be sensible reasons to pick another language.
-For example:
+For example when we're:

-- when we're extending an existing codebase/ecosystem
+- extending an existing codebase or ecosystem
-- when scripting in a particular environment
+- scripting in a particular environment
-- when we're experimenting during an alpha (with an expectation that it's replaced by something we have more confidence in for beta)
+- experimenting during an alpha (with an expectation that it's replaced by something we have more confidence in for beta)
+- working in a very specific or unusual problem domain, like heavy use of WebSockets

 The set of languages we're comfortable supporting will change over time.